Frequently Asked Questions

 When is registration?

-First you will have a meeting with your pre-major advisor on August 27.
+First you will have a meeting with your undergraduate advisor on August 22.
 In this meeting, your advisor will help you plan your classes for the semester.
-Registration will open on August 29 in the late afternoon.
-Remember to ask the Freshman Fellows on your hall for help with registration if you're confused.
+Registration will open on August 24 in the morning.
+Remember to ask the First-Year Fellows on your hall for help with registration if you're confused.

 How do I get involved on campus?